Fila Sophia

 What does Aristotle have to do with it?

 Fittingly, these are chiefly Tea Party and Occupy Wall Street grievances.
-Both feel unrepresented and excluded; Occupy also protests profiteering by an elite at the public expense.
+Both feel unrepresented and excluded, and Occupy also protests profiteering by an elite at the public expense.
 Both feel oppressed by a minority faction.
 Both have refused to give into the two-party system, feeling it would endorse the status quo.
 Both view the Parties as co-opted by internal oligarchies.
 The first believes that extravagant bureaucrats and “dependent people” are robbing the public treasury; the second believes that corporations (especially finance and energy elites) are the profiteers.
-[See links to their "platforms."]
+[See links to their “platforms.”]

-Indeed it may be impossible for either to get what they want from the status quo electoral and party system for several reasons.
+Indeed it may be impossible for either to get what they want from the status quo electoral (and party) system for several reasons.

 First, the Republican and Democratic parties are doing rather well under the current system.
-They have never won so many contributions from corporate and individual sources.
+They have never earned so many contributions from corporate and individual sources.
 It would be hard to convince them to change lacking a prevailing force of reform; such a forceful push is not likely under the current electoral system.
 Single-member plurality districts (gerrymandered or not) nearly mathematically shut out alternative parties.
-Furthermore, the very practices that Tea and Occupy lambast, government largess and systemic financial corruption, immensely benefit the Republicans and Democrats.
+Furthermore, the very practices that Tea and Occupy lambast, government largess and systemic financial corruption, immensely benefit both Republicans and Democrats.
 The “profiteers” at the other end of “corrupt transactions” are clients or patrons of the Parties.
 If one party breaks rank, it will lose a substantial amount of financial contributions, and would effectively cede an election to the other party–at least that is conventional campaign-finance wisdom.

 Second, if through the unlikely passage of campaign finance reform, or by sheer courage, one party offers up a Tea or Occupy platform, it will not be able to implement it under the current US Constitutional structure.
-Not only would it be exceedingly difficult to pass any bill through both Houses against the will of one party, but such reform would need to be enforced by the Executive, then approved by the Judiciary.
+[This was recently demonstrated by Congress in 2013.]
+Not only would it be exceedingly difficult to pass a bill through both Houses against the will of one party, but such reform would need to be enforced by the Executive, then approved by the Judiciary.
 US history has shown this to be nearly impossible, as demonstrated in the so-called “Progressive Era” that took 40–50 years to implement relatively modest reforms such as a minimum wage, or maximum work hours.
 Such reforms, repeatedly introduced beginning in the late 1800s, were either not enforced or overturned by the Supreme Court–that is, until Franklin Delano Roosevelt, reelected to a fourth Presidential term, threatened the Court with a “judicial coup” (that would have added six additional justices hand-picked by him!)
 This heavy-handed threat apparently worked, because his reforms were approved within a few months of the historic “show-down” in the Spring of 1937.
 It would not be extravagant to assume that the Tea Party and Occupy Wall Street will not wait 40 years to have their grievances redressed.

-Third, these movements are not only seeking policy reform, such as lower taxes or the end of corporate welfare.
+Third, these movements are not merely seeking policy reform, such as lower taxes or the end of corporate welfare.
 In both cases, at least one demand is direct or participatory democracy.
-Since Occupy is a worldwide, decentralized phenomenon we cannot pin it down to a particular set of ideas.
+Since Occupy is a worldwide, decentralized phenomenon, we cannot pin it down to a particular set of ideas.
 In New York, it did not make specific demands, partly due to its ideology of no hierarchy, but also, significantly, because it envisioned an organic interconnection between government and governed, analogous to “open” technology, and asked for free access to culture and information.

 “Some persons of distinguished families who, because they are so, disdain to be on equality with others….these are the fountain from which seditions arise.”
 (Politics)